Promo code SPRING2022 will be automatically applied at checkout!

 a test tube on a cholesterol result test

-Sure, they’re a type of lipid (fat) found in the blood, as we mentioned above, but there’s more to it than that.
-If you’ve ever had your blood drawn for a cholesterol test, you may have heard mention of triglycerides.
+Triglycerides are a type of lipid (fat) found in the blood, but there's more to it than that.
+If you've ever had your blood drawn for a cholesterol test, you may have heard mention of triglycerides.
 Triglycerides are the most common type of lipid in the human body.
-Their composition includes three fatty acids and one glycerol molecule, and they’re usually produced by the body to store energy.
+Their composition includes three fatty acids and one glycerol molecule, and they're usually produced by the body to store energy.

 You typically find them in dairy products, meat, and oils.
-When the body breaks down food (particularly carbohydrates) for energy, it creates these triglycerides.
+Triglycerides also come from excess calories in the diet.
+Your body turns these extra calories into triglycerides and stores them in fat cells.
 Many factors can contribute to high triglyceride levels, including diet, exercise, weight, and genetics.

 Causes of High Triglyceride Levels

 In the United States, high triglyceride levels are widespread.
-Approximately 26 percent of adults in the US have high triglyceride levels, which means that about 1/4 of us are at risk of developing heart disease, stroke, and other cardiovascular problems down the road.
+Approximately 26 percent of U.S. adults have high triglyceride levels, which means that about 1/4 of us are at risk of developing heart disease, stroke, and other cardiovascular problems down the road.

 If your doctor has told you that you have high triglyceride levels, it’s essential to understand what that means and what you can do about it.
 Learning about the cause of your high triglycerides is the first step in taking action to lower them.

 Wondering how doctors measure these levels?
-According to the University of Michigan, here’s how they measure high triglyceride levels after blood testing:
+According to the University of Michigan, here's how high triglyceride levels are measured after blood testing:

 a description how doctors measure high triglyceride levels